-This site is primarily dedicated to the Original Gault (also known as Gault Limoges clay) ceramic miniature houses were created from the mid 1980’s to about 2010, initially depicting miniature architecture of the Provence region of France, then grew to several other series such as Paris, London, Venice, and more.
+Gault Original (also known as Gault Limoges clay) ceramic miniature houses started in the mid 1980’s and initially depicted miniature architecture of the Provence region of France, then grew to several other series such as Paris, London, Venice, and more.

 The Gault business is now based in the United States in cooperation with the main artist, Patrick Perrault, still located in the south of France.
 Patrick has been the main artist for Gault Original ceramic houses since 1995.